Polycaon (beetle)

 Polycaon is a genus of horned powder-post beetles in the family Bostrichidae.
 There are at least four described species in Polycaon.

 Description

 Beetles in this genus are 10.5-25.5 mm long with flattened bodies.
 The head is visible from above, instead of being hidden under a hoodlike pronotum like in some other bostrichids.
 The sides of the pronotum are convex.
 The tibia of each foreleg has a large, curved spine at its apex and has two terminal spurs inside.

 Species

-These four species belong to the genus Polycaon:
+These species belong to the genus Polycaon: